-Travel nursing is such a rewarding career for obvious reasons but for nurses with a partner waiting for them back home, it can sometimes be difficult out on the road while in a long-distance relationship.
+Travel nursing is such a rewarding career for obvious reasons, but for nurses with a partner waiting for them back home, it can sometimes be difficult out on the road while in a long-distance relationship.

 Do you want some proof?
 Me!
-I’m a newer travel nurse, on my second assignment with a third one booked already.
+I’m a newer travel nurse on my second assignment, with a third one booked already.
 I fell in love with the travel nursing life when I finally decided to plunge into it.
-I have been with my boyfriend for four and a half years and we are succeeding at the long-distance life.
-You might think I know nothing about long distance relationships based on my lack of years of experience in the matter but I feel like this is really helpful for nurses who are juggling the decision to start travelling.
-It took me awhile to make the decision so I’m assuming maybe you are struggling too.
-It’s a lot harder for us because we have an entire other person to recognize and consider when making this huge change (or more than that if you have children).
-I don’t consider myself an expert at all and every relationship is different but here are seven things to consider when preparing to jump into the wonderful travel nurse lifestyle.
+I have been with my boyfriend for four and a half years, and we are succeeding in long-distance life.
+You might think I know nothing about long-distance relationships based on my lack of years of experience in the matter, but I feel like this is really helpful for nurses who are juggling the decision to start traveling.
+It took me a while to make the decision, so I’m assuming maybe you are struggling too.
+It’s a lot harder for us because we have an entire another person to recognize and consider when making this huge change (or more than that if you have children).
+I don’t consider myself an expert at all, and every relationship is different, but here are seven things to consider when preparing to jump into the wonderful travel nurse lifestyle.

 1. You’ll have rough days

 Yes, you will.
 Not every day is perfect when you are out on assignment.
-We romanticize the travel life a bit on social media but when it comes down to it, sometimes this life can be hard.
+We romanticize travel life a bit on social media, but sometimes this life can be hard when it comes down to it.
 You can get lonely and sad even when you’re doing what you love.
-Maybe your schedule is completely different than your partner’s, maybe you’re in completely different time zones.
+Maybe your schedule is completely different than your partner’s; maybe you’re in completely different time zones.
 Realize that the good days outweigh the bad and look at the big picture.
-You’re doing what you want to do and you’re making good money!
-Set goals for the future to work towards, so that living apart is really worth it.
+You’re doing what you want to do, and you’re making good money!
+Set goals for the future to work towards so that living apart is really worth it.
 Bring pictures with you and put them around your room and house so that you always catch glimpses of him or her.

 This might be the most important point.
 If you go days without talking to your partner, it can create space and make you seem even more distant.
 Make time every day- even an hour- to text them, talk on the phone, or video chat.
 Even just the simple fact of tagging your partner on a cute/funny Facebook or Instagram post will let them know you’re thinking of them.
 We have this amazing thing called technology and the internet which allows us to be even closer to our loved ones…make use of it!